-^{50.} Stewart also experienced racism as a Black consumer and publicly disclosed many of these experiences.
+50. Stewart also experienced racism as a Black consumer and publicly disclosed many of these experiences.
 See generally Pavlik, supra note 18 (explaining that Stewart held many businesses accountable, often, by meeting with management and refusing to be turned away).

-^{51.} See Rose Russell, Toledoan Battled Discrimination with Grace, Poise, TOL.
+51. See Rose Russell, Toledoan Battled Discrimination with Grace, Poise, TOL.
 BLADE (Feb.
 12, 2012, 1:45 PM), https://toledoblade.com/local/2012/02/12/Toledoan-battled-discriminat ion-with-grace-poise.html (noting that Ella and Doc Stewart operated their namesake business until the sale of Stewart's Pharmacy in 1945).

-Stewart's customers, such as providing them a safe meeting space.60
+Stewart's customers, such as providing them a safe meeting space.

 But Stewart's uplift-work on behalf of African-Americans did not stop there.
-She went on to identify additional ways to increase the real freedoms that Black people enjoyed in the U.S., especially between 1922 and 1945.61 For example, after her family moved to Toledo, "Stewart became a leading member of several community groups."62 While on the Toledo Board of Community Relations, Stewart fought to "ensure that fair employment practices and other civil rights would be fully enforced."63 In this modest way, Stewart generated political benefits for African-Americans that continue to be felt to this day.64
+She went on to identify additional ways to increase the real freedoms that Black people enjoyed in the U.S., especially between 1922 and 1945.
+For example, after her family moved to Toledo, "Stewart became a leading member of several community groups."
+While on the Toledo Board of Community Relations, Stewart fought to "ensure that fair employment practices and other civil rights would be fully enforced."
+In this modest way, Stewart generated political benefits for African-Americans that continue to be felt to this day.

-Stewart, in addition to generating new political benefits for Black residents in her area, also used her small business to generate net economic gains for her customers from various walks of life.65 Stewart did so, primarily, by providing jobs to Black pharmacists and dispensing canny advice to African-American members of other professions.66 In the process, Stewart helped African-Americans overcome many race-based obstacles.67
+Stewart, in addition to generating new political benefits for Black residents in her area, also used her small business to generate net economic gains for her customers from various walks of life.
+Stewart did so, primarily, by providing jobs to Black pharmacists and dispensing canny advice to African-American members of other professions.
+In the process, Stewart helped African-Americans overcome many race-based obstacles.

-Stewart showed that anti-Black racism could not stifle the occupations that met the needs of African-Americans.68 In fact, Stewart encouraged her
+Stewart showed that anti-Black racism could not stop small businesses from meeting the needs of African-Americans.
+In fact, Stewart